IntelligentSoftwareSystems/Galois/README.md

 make input
 ```

-'make input' will download a tar-ball of inputs  and extract it to
+'make input' will download a tarball of inputs  and extract it to
 `$BUILD_DIR/inputs/reference` directory.
-The tar-ball is downloaded to
+The tarball is downloaded to
 `$BUILD_DIR/inputs`

 Many Galois/Lonestar applications work with graphs.
 We store graphs in a binary format